 2. 7 Little Words

-7 Little Words is a neat little mix of multiple word game flavors.
-The back of the box summary is as follows: You have 7 clues, 7 mystery words and 20 tiles representing groups of letters.
+The game 7 Little Words is a neat little mix of multiple word game flavors.
+The back of the box summary is as follows: You have seven clues, seven mystery words and 20 tiles representing groups of letters.
 Combine the latter to work out the former.